Products in double categories, revisited: Coproducts in double categories

-Note that condition (i) says nothing more than that the underlying category $\dbl{D}_0$ has coproducts (cf.\ \cref{prop:coproducts-as-adjoint}).
+Note that condition (i) in Proposition \ref{prop:dbl-coproducts-universal} says nothing more than that the underlying category $\dbl{D}_0$ has coproducts (cf.\ Proposition \ref{prop:coproducts-as-adjoint}).
 Condition (ii) is more elaborate.
 It implies, but is stronger than, the statement that $\dbl{D}_1$ has coproducts.
+First, it must be possible to choose coproducts in $\dbl{D}_1$ compatibly with coproducts in $\dbl{D}_0$.
+Moreover, depending on the indexing span, condition (ii) encompasses notions of coproduct going beyond coproducts in $\dbl{D}_1$, such as local coproducts.
+Stated explicitly, the universal property in (ii) says that for any family of cells indexed by the span $A: I \proto J$ and having the form on the left,

+there exists a unique cell factoring each cell $\alpha_a$ through the corresponding coprojection $\iota_a$, as shown on the right.